V. G. Jog: Career

 He received many honors from various cultural institutions, including the Padma Bhushan in 1983 by the president of India Sangeet Natak Academy award in 1980.
-By the time he retired he had risen to deputy chief producer, All India Radio.
+By the time he retired he had become the deputy chief producer of All India Radio.

-Style

-Trained in the Gwalior, Agra and Bakhale gharanas, Jog evolved his own characteristic style, which was a blend of gayaki and gatkari, noted for purity of melody and tradition, a formidable layakari ability, dignity, crispness and easy musical communication.
-He often enlightened audiences according to their taste with lighter themes and folk tunes, flowing with lilting and sparkling grace.
-His virtuosity, mastery of ragas and uncanny realisation of space and time in the construction and knowledge of rhythm are his hallmarks.

-Jog, whose name is almost synonymous with the violin in Hindustani classical music, was a performer with the unique distinction of having occupied the top rungs of the classical musicians' hierarchy with three consecutive generations of performers.
-His career as a highly active and successful performer spanned almost five decades.
-An unassuming person of infinite charm, he was also regarded as an incomparable accompanist.
-His duets with Ustad Bismillah Khan met with spectacular successes in India and abroad.
-He had a remarkable ability to sense the pulse and mood of his audiences.

 Personal life

 Beginning in 1999, he suffered from Parkinson's disease, and also suffered from respiratory problems in his later years.
 After prolonged illness Pandit Jog died on 31 Jan 2004 in South Calcutta.

-Every year on the 31 January a concert is held in Kolkata by Swarsadhana, an organisation founded in his memory by his disciple Pt.Pallab Bandyopadhyay.
+Every year on January 31 a concert is held in Kolkata by Swarsadhana, an organisation founded in his memory by Pt.Pallab Bandyopadhyay.